runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 Natural cycles like menses or heat will generally match what is normal for the form an individual is in, although there can be some bleed-over.
 Pregnacy inhibits the ability to shapeshift. Æl'fae who become pregnant in animal form will generally produce produce smaller litters than in natural animals.

-Æ'fae social practices are usually loosly modeled on those of the animal form they favor.
+Æl'fae social practices are usually loosly modeled on those of the animal form they favor.
 Various groups will also have their own unique cultural affects, like any other group of people.
+The specific subspecies represented by the animal forms of the varuios 'fae tribes generally do not exist as mundane animals.
+Many of them did exist at one time, but were outcompeted by their 'fae counterpart, or interbred with the fae so as to become indistinguishable.
+In either case, direbeasts were the primary driver for this dissaperance.
+Mundane and magical animals that are rather similar do exist.
+They are typically adapted to a slighly different ecological niche, or have some unique ability which puts them on a more even footing with the local 'fae.

 There are three main 'fae bloodlines, each originating from a different group of Ældar, along with a handful of offsoots: